 - with aspirations to enjoy life to the full.

-These are certainly extreme examples, but they illustrate how different your segments could be and why it is essential to target messages precisely and not send the same messages to your entire customer base.
+These are certainly extreme examples, but they illustrate how different your customer segments could be and why it is essential to target messages precisely.

 As you analyse your own customer base, it will soon become clear that there are some distinct groups with specific requirements.
-It's time to divide that customer base up and target each group accordingly.
+It's time to divide that customer base up and target each customer segment accordingly.
 The results could surprise and delight you.

 Andrew Gerrard has more than 25 years' marketing and communications experience working on both the client and consultancy side.
 This experience has been very broad, including large and small companies, industrial and consumer-based brands.